-- every child is forever growing in their love for Jesus; - every child is reading and performing math at or above grade level with an insatiable thirst for knowledge; every adult and scholar has the opportunity to maximize his/her God-given potential; and, - every child is developing positive, lifelong character virtues to become servant leaders.
+- every child is forever growing in their love for Jesus. - every child is reading and performing math at or above grade level with an insatiable thirst for knowledge; every adult and scholar can maximize his/her God-given potential; and, - every child is developing positive, lifelong character virtues to become servant leaders.